SvenGroot/Ookii.CommandLine.Cpp/docs/DefiningArguments.md

 ### Long/short mode

-To enable [long/short mode](Arguments.md#longshort-mode), you typically want to do three things if you want to mimic typical POSIX conventions: enable mode itself, enable case sensitive argument names, and give all your arguments dash-case names.
+To enable [long/short mode](Arguments.md#longshort-mode), you typically want to do three things if you want to mimic typical POSIX conventions: enable the mode itself, enable case sensitive argument names, and give all your arguments dash-case names.

 When using long/short mode, the string passed to [`add_argument()`][add_argument()_0] and similar methods is the long